NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - Sakon (but not Ukon) has a new idle
 - Pressing (or holding) Z on the first frame of back dash switches the brothers; can be done on match startup
+- 5B
-- 5B more stun on hit and block; elbow hitbox doesn't appear until the third active frame
+  - More stun on hit and block
+  - Elbow hitbox doesn't appear until the third active frame
+- 5B(B)
-- 5B(B) hitbox appears and disappears one frame sooner; better stun on hit and block; move ends sooner
+  - Hitbox appears and disappears one frame sooner
+  - Better stun on hit and block
+  - Move ends sooner
 - 5BBA(A) transition adjusted to be quicker
 - 6B(B) replaced with 8B with follow ups
 - 4B doesn't push on block